aceraven777/aceraven777-pokedex/README.md

 ## Developer Comments

 Hours worked is around 6 hours.
 Based on the requirement I have to use ReactJS, I'm not very familiar coding with ReactJS and I have to study and familiarized myself with ReactJS and InertiaJS.
+I'm used on using VueJS as frontend framework.

 Due to the limited amount of time and my unfamiliarity with ReactJS, I didn't made it a SPA.